Table of Contents

 While hiking the Sendero El Ceibo, you’ll come across a 300 y.o. ceiba tree, a.k.a. a kapok tree.
 Don’t forget to check out the viewpoint too – el mirador – at the end of Las Coladas.
 That’s where you can usually see the volcano from the best possible angle.
 On the other side, you can admire the Arenal Lake (more below).

-The hiking trails of Arenal are easy and there’s nearly no climbing involved.
+Arenal Volcano hikes are easy and there’s nearly no climbing involved.
 When walking around, keep your eyes peeled on tree branches around you – you could spot some colorful birds.

 Arenal National Park truly is one of the best places to go in Costa Rica.
 There’s a lot more to see: